Sundays at 10:00am

 What about children?

 At High Pointe, we love for families to worship together!
 If you would like for your children to remain in the service with you, we think that is great!
 If you need to step out momentarily with your children, we offer a Family Overflow Room with a live feed located near the nursery.
 In addition, we provide other opportunities for children to learn on Sunday morning.
 More than just babysitting, we seek to teach our children about Jesus and help them grow to love and follow him.
-If you would like, right before the sermon children (K-4th grade) are dismissed to KidsPointe.
-For younger children (infant – 4-year-old) we have nursery classes that takes place during the service.
+If you would like, right before the sermon, children (K-4th grade) are dismissed to KidsPointe.
+For younger children (infant – 4-year-old), we have nursery classes that take place during the service.

 Do you have other service times?

 In addition to our regular Sunday morning gatherings, we meet on the 2nd and 4th Sundays at 5:00pm for a prayer service.
 This is different from our Sunday morning serivce.